 Diffuse large B-cell lymphoma (DLBCL), or aggressive NHL, progresses rapidly but recovery may be expected in patients for whom anti-cancer drugs are effective.
-R-CHOP is the standard initial therapy for DLBCL, the most common type of NHL.
+R-CHOP is the standard initial therapy for relapsed or refractory DLBCL, the most common type of NHL.

-But according to the company, 40% of DLBCL patients not previously treated with R-CHOP relapse or become refractory to R-CHOP therapy, and only patients who are 65 or younger can undergo chemotherapy at higher doses together with autologous stem cell transplants.
+But according to the company, 40% of untreated patients treated with R-CHOP relapse or become refractory, and only patients who are 65 or younger can undergo chemotherapy at higher doses together with autologous stem cell transplants.
 Because the majority of relapsed or refractory DLBCL patients are elderly, physicians must consider potential side effects when selecting a suitable treatment.
 Weaker patients-due to age or other illnesses-have limited choices for treatment, and there is a need for a safer, more effective method of treatment such as Treakisym.